 - Help the person deal with feelings of hopelessness and shame by building a list of strengths and abilities.
 Another strategy would be to help the person develop a list of positive affirmations.
 Use a paradigm shift.
 For example, rather than "you were homeless", ask the person how they survived on the streets.
-What strengths did they use to get by? - Help the person feel confident about their strengths so that they can sound believable when describing the reasons that they would be a good fit for the business.
+What strengths did they use to get by? - Help the person feel confident about his or her strengths so that he can sound believable when describing the reasons that he would be a good fit for the business.
 Rehearse talking about strengths with the person.
-Allow the person to use their own words.
+Allow the person to use his or her own words.